ankishb/ml-toolbox/tutorials/ml-short-notes.md

 4. return best subtree from step 2 that corresponds to the chosen value of alpha
 ```

-- The `Information Gain` (IG) can be defined as follows:
-  `IG(Dp) = I(Dparent) − Nleft/Np I(Dleft) − Nright/Np I(Dright)` where I could be `entropy`, `Gini index`, or `classification error`, Dparent, Dleft, and Dright are the dataset of the parent, left and right child node.
-- consider an following example for understanding why classification error is not a good metrics to rule based method like decision tree.
-         A                      B
-      (40,40)                (40,40)
-      /     \                /     \
-  (30,10)  (10,30)       (20,40)  (20,0)

-In A and B, we can clearly see that B is better, because of right child have homogenity, whereas in A, there is no such case.
-- But as per the classification error method, both A and B have same error-rate of `0.25`.
-- Gini criteria: `0.17`
-- Entropy      : `0.31`

-- `Higher the information gain, lesser will be the entropy, better it will be`.
-It tell as that there is less uniformatity, which is what we desire. **A rule should involve more homogenity**

-### Gini index:
-- `G = sum_{k = 1:K} pmk * (1 - pmk)`
-- `measure of total variance across K classes`
-- also known for `purity measure`
-- smaller is better.
-For exp: if pmk is 0 or 1, then G = 0
-- alternative to cross entropy, `D = - (sum_{k = 1:K} pmk log(pmk))`
-- You have a bag of marbles with 64 red marbles and 36 blue marbles.
-What is the value of the Gini Index for that bag?
-Ans: `Gini Index = .64*(1-.64) + .36*(1-.36) = .4608`

-#### Gini:
-- `1 - sum_{j: Classes} p_j^2`
-- `Higher the value of Gini higher the homogeneity.`

-#### Entropy:
-  `- sum_{j: Classes} p_j log(p_j)`
-- **why gini is preferred over entropy?**
-  1. First of all both are pretty much same (You can draw both metric on graph, entripy is parabolic, where as gini's curve follow same nature, but curve is little below of entropy)
-  2. Gini has computational advantage. `No need of expensive logrithm`
+### Advantages of Decision Tree.
+1. easy to explain
+2. follows same strategy as human takes decision
+3. easy to interpret

+### Drawbacks of Decision Tree.
+1. prone to overfitting(need extra care)
+2. greedy approach(each split is locally optimal, so this is NP-complete problem)
+3. Information gain in a decision tree with categorical variables gives a `biased response` for attributes with greater no. of categories.
+4. computationally expensive with many classes.

 ---

 ## Bagging:
-Bagging is very powerful method.
+bagging is very powerful method.
 It is generally the combination of many `decorrelated`(**very desirable**) models.
 - reduce the variance as `(sig1 + sig2 +... sign) / n`
 - `out of bag` error, which is error computes on leave out observation.
 As in bootstrap sampling, it choose `68%` of observation to fit the model, the other `32%` will be used for validation, which is called as `out of bag error`.

 ## Random forest:
+- Random Forest is an ensemble model of decision trees(`bagging` which helps in `reduce variance`).
-- it use a simple but powerful idea to reduce variance, by choose `m` predictors out of `p` feature. for exp: `m = sqrt(p)`
+- it is based upon a simple but powerful idea to reduce variance, by choose `m` predictors out of `p` feature. for exp: `m can be chosen as sqrt(p)`
 - use less number of predictors/features for each bag, it can reduce the variance, beacuse of no/less correlation between each bag.
+- `time complexity`: to building a complete unpruned decision tree is `O( N * v * n log(n))`, where `n` is the number of observations, `v` is the number of variables/attributes and `N` is number of estimators.

 ### `limitations of Random forest are` :
 1. Correlated features will be given equal or similar importance, but overall reduced importance compared to the same tree built without correlated counterparts.
 2. Random Forests and decision trees, in general, give preference to features with high cardinality ( `Trees are biased to these type of variables` ).

-> Note: In stat, we use predictor terms instead of features.
+> Note: In statistics, the terms predictor is used instead of features.

 ---